for SSAA children's choir and piano

 Commentary on Rise by the poet and composer, and an interview with both.

-Listen and buy on Bandcamp and SoundCloud.
+Watch on YouTube, listen and buy on Bandcamp and SoundCloud.
 Perusal score on Issuu.

 Good Night (2014)